Intranet adoption Q&A: How did dorma+kaba introduce their Unily intranet?

-German based door technology provider Dorma chose BrightStarr's Intranet as a Service product, Unily, in 2014 to help them improve global collaboration and provide new ways for employees to communicate and drive innovation, critical to their business success.
+German based door technology provider Dorma chose Unily, in 2014 to help them improve global collaboration and provide new ways for employees to communicate and drive innovation, critical to their business success.
 In 2016, Unily was rolled out to an additional 5,000 users to support Dorma's merger with the Swiss global security technology group, Kaba, thus forming dorma+kaba Group.

 Built on Microsoft Azure, Unily integrates with the best of the Microsoft Office 365 Suite including SharePoint Online, Yammer, OneDrive for Business and Skype for Business for a seamless digital workplace solution.
 Unily comes complete with a complete customer success programme which features an ongoing roadmap of new features and dedicated support and consulting.

-Here's what we learnt after speaking to Alex.
+Here's what we learned after speaking to Alex.

 Q. What were the biggest challenges to getting employees on board with a whole new digital workplace system?